barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

   Traditions, Scriptures and Practices are contingent.
   Buddhism is not two, not one.

 That is what the Blessed One said.
-Elated, the bhikkux and Scott delighted in the Blessed One's statement.
-And while this discourse was being spoken, the minds of the bhikkux were liberated from the taints by non-clinging.
+Elated, the bhikkhux and Scott delighted in the Blessed One's statement.
+And while this discourse was being spoken, the minds of the bhikkhux were liberated from the taints by non-clinging.
 Scott's mind started clinging to non-clinging.

 ## Commentary